hendrtd/engr-1110/docs/modules/m08/at-a-glance.md

 - Command line arguments and files

-At the end of this module you should be able to understand and apply the following concepts from the Google Colab implementation of Jupyter Notebooks:
+At the end of this module you should be able to understand and apply the following concepts from Google Colab:

 - Creating new Colab notebooks hosted in Google Cloud
 - Adding formatted text blocks using Markdown in a Colab notebook